Skip to content

 However, under the Canada-United States tax treaty, you are entitled to a credit in calculating the estate taxes.
 The credit is based on the proportion of property in the U.S. at the time of death to worldwide property.

-As a result of this credit, generally, no estate tax is payable if the value of the worldwide estate is below the applicable exemption threshold, which is US$13.61M in 2024.
+As a result of this credit, generally, no estate tax is payable if the value of the worldwide estate is below the applicable exemption threshold, which is US$13.99M in 2025.

 Your estate may also qualify for a marital credit if the U.S. assets are bequeathed to the person to whom you are legally married.
-Note that the Canadian capital gains tax can be reduced by deducting U.S. estate taxes.
+Note that it is possible to reduce federal tax on Canadian capital gains by deducting U.S. estate taxes.

 Filing a declaration of inheritance rights